Nissan Juke: Hyper Punk concept

+Overview

+The third-generation Juke was unveiled alongside the next-generation Rogue/X-Trail on 14 April 2026, where it became a battery electric model.

 Reception

 It was reported that customers of the Juke mainly consisted of young buyers and the elderly, resulting in an average age in the late 40s.
 The car's styling proved somewhat polarizing in terms of reception.

 In Europe, it is Nissan's second best-selling car behind the Qashqai.
 U.S. sales of the Juke slowed in 2015, but the crossover sold 38,000 units in 2013 and 2014, and about 36,000 in 2011 and 2012.